 To see if your cat or dog is impounded at the Animal Services Centre, view the listings of impounded cats, impounded dogs, adoptable cats and adoptable dogs.
 The information on these pages is updated every 15 minutes during regular business hours, so check back frequently.
 For helpful tips on what to do if your cat or dog is lost, please visit our lost cats or dogs page.

-If you believe one of the animals you viewed online is yours, please call 3-1-1 (from within Calgary) or 403-268-CITY (2489) (from outside Calgary), or visit our Animal Services Centre at 2201 Portland Street S.E.
-We are open 10 a.m. to 7 p.m.
-Monday to Friday and 10 a.m. to 4 p.m.
-Saturday to Sunday.
-We are closed on statutory holidays.
+If you believe one of the animals you viewed online is yours, please call 311 (from within Calgary) or 403-268-CITY (2489) (from outside Calgary), or visit our Animal Services Centre.

 Impound fees and keep fees

-The owners of cats and dogs impounded at the Animal Services Centre will be charged a $40 impound fee.
+To encourage dog owners to claim their dogs as soon as possible, keep fees will not be charged until the second day of impoundment.
 To encourage animal owners to claim their cats and dogs as soon as possible, keep fees for cats or dogs will not be charged until the second day of impoundment.
-At this point, the animal owner will be charged a keep fee of $15.75/ day for cats and $21.00/day for dogs for each day the animal is kept in the facility.

 What should you do if you find a lost cat or dog?